Find out if you have to pay, when and how to register, the rates, how to fill in returns and make payments.

 How to tell HMRC about changes

-If you didn’t register online write to this address:
+If you did not register online write to HMRC National Registration Unit.

 Penalties and appeals